AdamGonda/the-secret-project/README.md

 ## Disclaimers

-No tests
+- No tests
-Little experience with vue
+- Little experience with Nuxt
-Errors not handled
+- Errors not handled